ishanvyas22/cakephp-inertiajs/docs/ServerSideSetup.md

 ### Flash messages

-When working with CakePHP we often use Flash messages to set one-time notification message to notify user that particular action has succeeded or not.
-This plugin makes it easier to work with Flash messages, because you don't have to do anything extra use make flash messages work.
+When working with CakePHP we often use Flash messages to set one-time notification message to acknowledge user that particular action has succeeded or not.
+This plugin makes it easier to work with Flash messages, because you don't have to do anything extra make flash messages work.

 To pass flash data into the front-end component, you simply have to set flash message as you normally would: